sargishayrapetyan/copy_file/README.md

         make
 After "make" command executable with name "app" will be created in build/bin directory.

      To run tests
-./app tests
+        ./app test

-To run with custom files you need to specify input and output files

-./app 'path/to/input/file' 'path/to/output/file'
+    To run with custom files you need to specify input and output files ./app 'path/to/input/file' 'path/to/output/file'

-All configuration for redis should be specified in redis.conf file.

-		To run executable

-    ./kms